xie-qianyue/express-angular-es6-starter/README.md

 # express-angular-es6-starter

 ## Introduction
-An Express + Angular starter upgraded by ES6.
-The Angular part is refactored to component style.
-Integration of a showcase with [MongoDB](https://www.mongodb.org/), if you haven't installed MongoDB, please follow this [guide](https://docs.mongodb.org/manual/installation/) to install it.
+An Express + Angular starter upgraded by <strong>ES6</strong>.
+The Angular part is refactored to <strong>component style</strong>.
+The data is stored in [MongoDB](https://www.mongodb.org/) with [Mongoose](http://mongoosejs.com/).
+If you haven't installed MongoDB, please follow this [guide](https://docs.mongodb.org/manual/installation/) to install it.

-Here are a list of tools using in the project :
+Here is a list of tools using in the project :
-* use [babel](https://babeljs.io/) to compile the ES6 codes(front) to ES5.
+* use [babel](https://babeljs.io/) to compile the ES6 codes(front-end) to ES5.
 * use [webpack](https://babeljs.io/) to bundle the resources.
 * use [webpack-bootstrap](https://github.com/theodybrothers/webpack-bootstrap) to integrate bootstrap styles.
 * use [gulp](gulpjs.com/) to coordinate the tasks.
+* use [gulp-nodemon](https://www.npmjs.com/package/gulp-nodemon) to integate nodemon in gulp task.

 ## Install
 * `npm install`